nachocaru/xaprb.com/content/blog/2009-03-13-50-things-to-know-before-migrating-oracle-to-mysql.md

   - MySQL
   - Oracle
 ---
 A while back I was at a seminar on migrating database applications to MySQL.
 A lot of the attendees were Oracle users.
 Based on their questions, comments and conversations during lunch, I made the following list of things Oracle users need to know about migrating to MySQL.
-Most of these are &#8220;gotchas&#8221; that would be contraindications or require some thought about a workaround.
+Most of these are "gotchas" that would be contraindications or require some thought about a workaround.

 Note: *this is not meant to be MySQL-bashing.* Some of these limitations are going to be fixed in future versions of MySQL, but they generally apply to current GA version 5.1.
 Some things are possible to achieve by choosing one particular way to use the server, at the exclusion of other things (e.g. Cluster rules out foreign keys, spatial data types rules out transactions).
 I am posting this list at the request of some Oracle DBAs who asked me to produce it for them.